weibullguy/python-lint-plus/README.md

 recommended that the autoformatters come first, followed by the style checking tools to verify the autoformatter results.
 After this, the type checkers and linters can be run.

+All tools are enabled by default with the exception of black and yapf.
+It's certainly your prerogative to use as many autoformatters as you'd like, but I recommend using only one.
+Which you choose should be enabled with the use-black or use-yapf input.

 ## Usage